-A national partnership of federal, state, local, and nonprofit leaders and stakeholders that provide young people, veterans, and other underrepresented communities an opportunity to engage in public land and water restoration and conservation.
+A national partnership of federal, state, local, and non-profit leaders and stakeholders that provides young people, veterans, and other underrepresented communities an opportunity to engage in public land and water restoration and conservation.

 A coalition of 21 organizations that advocates for and promotes the perpetuation and appreciation of the native birds of the Chicago region and the habitats that support them.

 A regional alliance of more than 250 organizations leading strategy to preserve, improve, and expand nature and quality of life in parts of Illinois, Indiana, Wisconsin, and Michigan.

 The Illinois chapter of a national non-profit organization that promotes charitable giving through employee workplace-giving campaigns to support more than 70 leading environmental and conservation organizations, including the Wetlands Initiative.